eliasdorneles/upiano/README.md

 Make sure your terminal window is big enough.
 The wider you can make it, the more keys you'll have! 🎹 😀

+**NOTE:** If you're having stuttering or latency issues on latest Ubuntu, try running it like this: `PIPEWIRE_QUANTUM=256/48000 upiano`.
+This will tell Pipewire to use a smaller buffer size (256 bytes) than the default.

 ### How to play